dbuenzli/tgls/support/README.md

 The [`apiquery`](apiquery.ml) command line tool allows to query APIs and generate the bindings.
 Invoke with `-h` for more information.

-The documentation of these modules can be generated with:

-    topkg doc --dev -r

-from the root directory of a repo checkout.

 [1]: http://www.opengl.org/registry/